Use DevExpress Assemblies on a Build Server

 binfolder of your project.

 You can use the DevExpress NuGet server to add DevExpress libraries to your application.
-Follow these articles to get started with the DevExpress NuGet server:
+Refer to these articles to get started with the DevExpress NuGet server:

 DevExpress do not provide a dedicated feed for build servers.
 Use your personal NuGet feed to install NuGet packages on a build server.